AchaeaBashingScript/Bashing/README.md

 1. Download the Bashing.mpackage
 2. Import the package into Mudlet
 3. If using svo: Deactivate or delete the keybinding of F2 that comes with svo
-4. If using a custom system: [setup the system table](#support-for-other-systems) and configure `kconfig bashing system <name>`
+4. If not using svof, wundersys or stock server side queuing: [setup the system table](#support-for-other-systems) and configure
+   `kconfig bashing system <name>`
 5. Use the alias `kconfig bashing toggle` to enable the script
 6. Start killing things.
 Acceptable targets must be killed at least once in an area to register them with the bashing script.